alex-ball/tikzgamemap/README.md

 # tikzgamemap: Maps for interactive fiction with TikZ

-While interactive fiction can come in many different varieties, there is a class of works that follows the tradition established by \emph{[Colossal Cave] Adventure} and Infocom games such as \emph{Zork}.
+While interactive fiction can come in many different varieties, there is a class of works that follows the tradition established by *[Colossal Cave] Adventure* and Infocom games such as *Zork*.
 Players typically move between areas or rooms using the eight cardinal and primary intercardinal points of the compass, as well as up, down, in and out.
 This package provides some shortcut methods for mapping out such game spaces using the graph-drawing facilities of